SKILLS ACQUIRED AT EACH GRADE LEVEL

 - Students begin to develop technical and professionalism skills.

 - Students may choose to go out on co-op (obtain employment in the healthcare field), participate in dual enrollment (enroll in college courses), or remain in shop and receive training focused on three main areas: medical terminology, professionalism, and college preparation.
+Home health aide training is also offered.

 - Students receive a full college-level course in Medical Terminology.
 Understanding the language of medicine helps prepare students for all health careers and expands their vocabulary and understanding of body systems and diseases.
 Connections made between anatomy, pathophysiology, and the context gained during their clinical the previous year reinforce content.
-New skills are explored to further enhance understanding.
+New, advanced skills are explored to further enhance understanding.

 - As students navigate their last year at Pathfinder, a number of professionalism skills are highlighted.
 Students will practice for job interviews, perfect technical writing, prepare career portfolios, examine and practice customer service skills in healthcare, and create a success plan for after graduation.